verlok/verlok.github.io/_posts/2021-10-27-lazyload-swiper-images-instances.md

 });
 ```

-I've tested it emulating a "slow 3G" connection and I like a lot the waterfall and the Largest Contentful Paint.
+I tested it by emulating a "slow 3G" connection, and I like the waterfall of network calls and the optimal value of the Largest Contentful Paint.

 [Try it live here](https://www.andreaverlicchi.eu/vanilla-lazyload/demos/swiper.html).